Travel details

 Visit to Woleka Village (former Falasha village)

-A viewpoint at about 2,300 m elevation roughly 40 km from Gondar, offering views of the Simien Mountains and the lowlands.
-Queen Elizabeth of the United Kingdom also stopped here during her trip to Aksum.
+A viewpoint at about 2,300 m elevation located roughly 40 km from Gondar, offering views of the Simien Mountains and the lowlands.
+Queen Elizabeth of the United Kingdom also stopped here during her trip to Axum.

 [English Guide]